cksystemsteaching/selfie/README.md

 factorial(4) == 4 * factorial(3) == 4 * (3 * factorial(2)) == 4 * (3 * (2 * factorial(1))) == 4 * (3 * (2 * 1))
 ```

 where `4 * (3 * (2 * 1))` is obviously equal to `4 * 3 * 2 * 1`, again due to the associativity of multiplication.

-In general, we would need to use *structural induction* to argue that the *inductive step* `factorial(n) == n * factorial(n - 1)` for all `n > 1` as asserted by the `if` or *termination* condition `n > 1` together with the *base case* `factorial(1) == 1` do indeed compute the factorial of a positive integer `n`.
-The key intuition for showing termination is that the procedure recurses on instances of the problem whose size is *monotonically* decreasing (here `n - 1`), similar to the iterative version, and that there exists a *smallest* instance that is thus always eventually reached (here value `1`).
+In general, we need to use *structural induction* to argue that the *inductive step* `factorial(n) == n * factorial(n - 1)` for all `n > 1` as asserted by the `if` or *termination* condition `n > 1` together with the *base case* `factorial(1) == 1` does indeed compute the factorial of a positive integer `n`.
+It is actually not very difficult to apply structural induction, even if you have never heard of it, but it is also not very interesting here, so we leave it at that.

+The key intuition for showing termination of a recursive procedure such as `factorial` is that the procedure recurses on instances of the problem whose size is *monotonically* decreasing (here `n - 1`), similar to the iterative version of `factorial`, and that there exists a *smallest* instance that is thus always eventually reached (here value `1`).
 Note that the code again works for `n == 0` as well.

 So, the iterative and recursive versions of `factorial` compute the same function.
-What about algorithmic complexity?
+What about algorithmic complexity and performance?
 As it turns out, the recursive version also runs in linear time in the value of `n`, just like the iterative version.
 In fact, given an integer value for `n`, the iterative version performs exactly as many loop iterations as the recursive version calls itself recursively.

 > Spatial complexity: how much memory needs a program to run for all inputs?

 There is a difference though which is the *spatial complexity* of the two versions, that is, the amount of memory needed to run the code.
 The iterative version only requires *constant space*, that is, a constant amount of memory, independent of the input, namely to store the values of `n` and `f`.
 The recursive version, however, requires *linear space* in the value of `n` because during recursion it needs to remember all values of `n` from the original value of `n` down to `2`.

-This is done automatically because each time a procedure such as `factorial` is called its actual parameters are stored in memory where the procedure can pick them up and work on them.
+The values are stored in memory automatically because each time a procedure such as `factorial` is called its actual parameters are stored in memory where the procedure can pick them up and work on them.
 But this also means that, if a procedure calls itself and after that still has something to do before it returns, its current actual parameters (here the value of `n`) remain in memory while the new actual parameters (here the value of `n - 1`) are stored in memory as well, and so on.
 Our example with `4 * (3 * (2 * 1))` shows that.
 Before we can multiply `4` by `(3 * (2 * 1))` we need to remember `4` in memory and multiply `3` by `(2 * 1)` first.
 However, we can only do that after storing `3` in memory and multiplying `2` by `1` first.
 This is a serious drawback of the recursive version, especially for large values of `n`.

 > Tail recursion: recurse to iterate